OGResearch/BEARX-GUI-Examples/PlainTimeInvariant/tables/GeneralRestrict.md

 * $SHKRESP(periods, 'endogenous', 'shock') for shock response in the 'endogenous' variable to the 'shock' in the specified period or periods

-* $SHKCONT(periods, 'endogenous', 'shock') for the contribution of the 'shock' to the 'endogenous' variable in the specified period or periods %
+* $SHKCONT('period', 'endogenous', 'shock') for the contribution of the 'shock' to the 'endogenous' variable in the specified period

 * $SHKEST(periods, 'shock') for the estimates of the 'shock' in the specified period or periods

+* $FEVD(periods, 'endogenous', 'shock') for the estimates of the 'shock' in the specified period or periods

 Period or periods are enterd as a single period number, a vector of numbers, or